-The European Space Agency (ESA) is currently preparing several scientific space missions within its Science Programme – small missions (“S”), medium-class missions (“M”), large missions (“L”) and so-called “Missions of Opportunity”, a tool through which the ESA’s Science Programme can implement a relatively small, non-enabling participation in a partner-led mission.
-The budget for medium-class “M” missions is 500 million EUR, large “L” missions 1 billion EUR and 50 million EUR for S-class missions (excluding costs of scientific payload).
+The European Space Agency (ESA) is currently preparing several scientific space missions within its Science Programme – small missions (“S”), medium-class missions (“M”), large missions (“L”) and so-called “Missions of Opportunity”, an instrument through which the ESA’s Science Programme can implement a relatively small, non-enabling participation in a partner-led mission.
+The budget for medium-class “M” missions is usually around EUR 500 million, large “L” missions EUR 1 billion and EUR 50 million for S-class missions (excluding costs of scientific payload).
 There are also other opportunities for individual scientists or the possibility to use the data obtained from missions in the operational phase or already completed missions.

 Participation in these missions is also an opportunity for Czech scientists.
 Usually, the condition for participation in the mission scientific consortia is providing part of scientific payload or other necessary scientific equipment (e.g. ground segment or software).
-Participation in instrumentation projects can be funded through the ESA PRODEX programme, which is funded by the Ministry of Education, Youth and Sports.
+Participation in instrumentation projects can be funded through Czech contribution to the ESA PRODEX programme.

-At present, it is possible to participate in the following missions:
+At present, it is possible to participate in the instrument consortia of the following missions:

 ATHENA (Advanced Telescope for High-ENergy Astrophysics) is next large, flagship mission of ESA’s Science Programme, currently in study phase („L2“ mission).
 Large X-ray observatory ATHENA will address key questions in astrophysics, including: how and why does ordinary matter assemble into the galaxies and galactic clusters that we see today?
 How do black holes grow and influence their surroundings?
 The planned lunch is in 2028.

-LISA (Laser Interferometer Space Antenna) is the following large, flagship mission of ESA’s Science Programme, currently in study phase („L3“ mission), which is now in study phase.
+LISA (Laser Interferometer Space Antenna) is the following large, flagship mission of ESA’s Science Programme („L3“ mission), which is now in study phase.
 Three craft, separated by 2.5 million km in a triangular formation, will form the first space-based gravitational wave observatory.
 Following selection, the mission design and costing can be completed.
 Then it will be proposed for ‘adoption’ before construction begins.
 Launch is expected in 2034.

-Czech scientist can also participate in 3 “Missions of Opportunity”, which offers ESA a flexible tool to participate in missions from partner agencies and which are currently prepared.
-These are XRISM (X-Ray Imaging and Spectroscopy Mission, cooperation with JAXA), Einstein Probe (cooperation with Chinese Academy of Sciences) and MMX (Martian Moons Exploration, cooperation with JAXA) or WFIRST (NASA’s next flagship mission in astrophysics).
+Czech scientist can also participate in a number of “Missions of Opportunity”, which offers ESA a flexible tool to participate in missions from partner agencies and which are currently prepared.
+These are XRISM (X-Ray Imaging and Spectroscopy Mission, cooperation with JAXA), Einstein Probe (cooperation with Chinese Academy of Sciences), MMX (Martian Moons Exploration, cooperation with JAXA) or WFIRST (NASA’s next flagship mission in astrophysics).